 If the deck of a barge is not equipped with compliant guardrails, all workers should wear an appropriate lifejacket and should consider wearing harnesses.
 These controls are mandatory for barges with a certificate of survey under General Exemption 41.
 Also consider marking the edge of the deck with contrasting paint and have available a means of re-boarding the barge accessible to a person in the water such as a ladder that extends above and below the waterline.

-Choose a design of lifejacket that fits correctly and look after it.
-There is no point wearing it if it's not going to work.
-Inspect all stitching, seams, and clips regularly.
+Lifejacket wear must be considered in your risk assessment and a written procedure developed.
+Where you identify lifejackets should be worn, choose a design that fits correctly and look after it.
 If you have an inflatable life jacket, make sure you get it serviced according to the manufacturer's instructions (this is a legal requirement) and conduct regular self-servicing pre-wear checks.
 Record your inspections in your maintenance log.

 It is mandatory to have a person overboard emergency plan in place and that everyone knows what to do if someone does end up in the water.
 Make sure a life ring with an appropriate length of rope is immediately available for deployment and a standby vessel available to retrieve the person.